How Easy the Cold Sky

 how slippery an ending

-how easy the cold sky,
+how easy the cold sky —

-my husband with blue eyes was dead.
+my blue-eyed husband was dead.

 Philomena Amalfitano is a Sicilian writer, artist, and violist based in New York.
 Connect with her on Instagram at PhilomenasPalette.